abreham-atlaw/r_trader/README.md

 It's your lucky day!🤑 Feel free to use it while public!

 Installation: Those who are worthy will know.
-(Specific instructions can be added below in a non-descript manner)

 Usage: Let intuition be your guide.